-GFDRR serves as a knowledge hub for the disaster risk management community (www.gfdrr.org/ publications).
+GFDRR serves as a knowledge hub for the disaster risk management community.
 In FY15, it released or contributed to over 60 major publications, fact sheets, success stories, and infographics, providing thought-leadership in the disaster and climate resilience space.

-Highlights include the release of seven flagship publications and six other major publications in FY15:
+Highlights include the release of seven flagship publications and five other major publications in FY15: